Trevin07/Machine-Learning-with-Python/README.md

 ## 📁 Project Highlights

+### 🏥 `hospital-readmission-predictor`
+Predicts whether a patient is at risk of being readmitted to the hospital using key clinical and demographic inputs.
+✔️ Flask web app powered by a trained Random Forest model with real-time predictions and user-friendly UI.

 ### 📊 `cost_estimator`
 An ML model that estimates the cost of living based on inputs like housing, food, healthcare, etc.
 ✔️ Includes model training, predictions, and deployment-ready Flask app.